 There are many other applications that allow you to publish data directly or that publish content as a by-product of larger workflows.
 These applications all create hosted feature layers.
 Examples of such applications include ArcGIS for Office, ArcGIS Workforce, and ArcGIS GeoPlanner.
 See Common clients of ArcGIS Enterprise for a list of additional apps that publish to ArcGIS Enterprise portals.

 Data stores and ArcGIS Enterprise

-For workflows that reference registered data, you must first register the data store with the ArcGIS Server sites that are federated with your ArcGIS Enterprise portal.
-You can use one of the following methods to do that:
+For workflows that reference registered data, you must first register the data store with the ArcGIS Server sites that are federated with the ArcGIS Enterprise portal.